 Q: Where do I get all the recordings listed in the LRG?

 A: Most of them can be acquired by trading.
 You should look for someone who has the recording you want, and ask them for a trade.
 You then give the other person something in return.
 Back in the day before high speed internet was common like nowadays, people used to have trade lists, where they listed their live discs.
-Others could contact them and both parties exchanged discs over the mail.
+Others could contact them and both parties exchanged discs over mail.
 There is a good trader's database at db.etree.org, which has a lot of traders and trade lists listed.
-But you will find more trade lists if you search the net.
+You will find more trade lists if you search the internet.
 Today people usually download the shows from somewhere. - You can also purchase official live recordings at livechilipeppers.com!